exposit/pythia-oracle/README.md

 ### Be sure to make a separate back up of your saves folder before upgrading to a new version!!!
+### MAPPING is still a work in progress, especially the random generator.
+Expect issues, save frequently.
+Remember pythia makes a backup zip in backups every time you run the program.

 ### Pythia-Oracle 0.9.0